 When we cultivate our soil -- allow, feel, and experience our body's sensations in wonderment and curiosity -- we develop an intimate, ever-present connection with our inner knowing.

 The benefits of intimately knowing our body’s sensations are trust, autonomy and freedom.
 Our visceral sensations signal what is safe, life sustaining and vital.
 As we gain greater awareness of our body’s language, we harness our potential to harmonize our life.
 Knowing what we feel is the first step to knowing why we feel.

 The simple truth is that no one, but ourselves, can take away our will.
 We are always free to choose.
 When we perceive ourselves as victims, when we operate from fear, when we shut down our emotions, or when we disconnect from our body’s sensations, we make decisions from disempowerment.

 Each time we forfeit our sovereignty we claim the potential of that choice to ricochet -- our choice, in any situation, will call to us the next series of events through which we will learn.
 We will be gifted with another chance to learn freedom and personal empowerment or to learn doubt and disempowerment.

 Rich soil is waiting to be cultivated.

-Our practice is to reunite with our body and learn to hear and trust our wordless wisdom.
+Our practice is reuniting with our body and learning to hear and trust our wordless wisdom.